how to prevent high blood pressure

 Share

-High blood pressure is often called the silent killer, due to the millions that have it but are unaware they do.
-In addition to these millions, one in three adults has been diagnosed with the disease.
-Whether you’ve been diagnosed or not, learning how to prevent and control high blood pressure is crucial to your health.
+High blood pressure is often called the silent killer due to the millions of people who have it but are unaware they do.
+One in three adults has this disease.
+Understanding how to prevent high blood pressure is crucial to your health, whether you have a diagnosis or not.

 What is high blood pressure?